fobo66/fobo66.github.io/_posts/2021-07-07-play-services-location-migration.md

 ## How to request current location with LocationManager

 Simplest way to get location would be to query each of the available providers for the last location they've got.
 It will be something of a simple traversing of the list of available locations.
 If we require the most recent location, we can request current location from each of the available providers, but it's more asynchronous operation, so it can take some time.
 We can just try to request some particular provider that is reasonably precise for us, e.g. GPS or cellular, but in my experience they are not so reliably available on device, sometimes GPS can be disabled with no reason or cellular will take some time to determine location.
+My tests have shown that sometimes these physical providers were not updated recently, or were not yet requested since the start of the device and thus were empty, but some other, less obvious providers had quite recent location.

 Here is the code I ended up using for getting current location: